sheddyranking/Text_Data_Analysis/README.md

 After iterating the `emoji_list`, you need to compute it into `frequncies`, which means you need to come up with data in the form of `Dict`. this can be implemented completely from `Scratch`, or using `count`.
 But in this analysis we shall be using `Collections models`.

+### Problem Statement  => Collecting the Entire data of Youtube.

+-- The first way to do this by using the `OS`, interating with the `OS` and using a `path` to access all the files.

+-- The second way is `Glob`, which is consider to be the best way.